WING-NUS/cs6101/_pages/about.md

   (University of Tsukuba)
 </p>
 <p>
-  The current organisation team includes following members (alphabetical order):
+  The organisation team for the T2510 iteration includes the following members (alphabetical order):
 </p>
 <p>
   <a href="https://www.comp.nus.edu.sg/~kanmy/">Min-Yen Kan</a>,